NicholasMaisel/Maristats/README.md

 To export stats:
-  To use the export script, open up a command line interface in the project folder. use python to run export.py with the following argument options:
+  To use the export script, open up a command line interface in the project folder.\n use python to run export.py with the following argument options:
       - To get a csv of all player stats export.py -p -o [FILENAME]